 - Support for or opposition to political campaigns or ballot measures

 Posts, reviews or any public commentary containing any of the above will be deleted.
+Multiple violations may result in the restriction of your ability to interact with the Library on social media.

 In the case of chat, text or e-mail services, if you use abusive or inappropriate language, we will terminate the session and take appropriate action.
 We respect the privacy of your identity; however, persons making threats or using offensive language may be reported to the appropriate authorities.